Table of Contents

 Finally, a guardian cannot consent to inpatient psychiatric treatment in Texas; only the person with the disability herself may consent.
 If consent cannot be obtained, court commitment is the only option.

-H. Special Provisions for Obtaining Consent From Residents Of ICFs-MR And Nursing Homes, and from Hospital Patients
+Special Provisions for Obtaining Consent From Residents of ICF-IID And Nursing Homes, and from Hospital Patients

-In 1993, the Texas Legislature passed a special law that allows for surrogate decision-makers for some residents of Intermediate Care Facilities for the Mentally Retarded (ICF-MR), nursing homes, and hospitals.
+In 1993, the Texas Legislature passed a special law that allows for surrogate decision-makers for some residents of Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF-IID), nursing homes, and hospitals.
 Tex.
 Health & Safety Code Ann. § 597.041 et seq.
-(Vernon Supp.
-2000).
-If the ICF-MR determines that a resident of a community-based ICF-MR lacks the capacity to make a major medical or dental treatment decision, and is an adult who has no guardian or is under age 18 and has no parent, guardian, or managing or possessory conservator, an adult surrogate may consent on behalf of the resident.
+If the ICF-IID determines that a resident of a community-based ICF-IID lacks the capacity to make a major medical or dental treatment decision, and is an adult who has no guardian or is under age 18 and has no parent, guardian, or managing or possessory conservator, an adult surrogate may consent on behalf of the resident.
 The surrogate decision-maker must have decision-making capacity and be willing to consent on behalf of the client.
 Consent given by the surrogate is valid and competent to the same extent as if it were given by the person with a disability herself.
 The surrogate must be chosen from the following list, in order of descending preference:

 - an actively involved spouse;